Honda HR-V Insurance Rates

 In order to alleviate the stress associated with shopping for insurance, let our thorough guide serve as your main point of reference.
 When you’re ready to find cheap insurance rates, be sure to enter your five-digit ZIP code to start comparing Honda HR-V car insurance policies from multiple companies.

-U.S. average insurance rates for a Honda HR-V are $1,296 a year including full coverage.
-Comprehensive costs around $238 a year, collision costs $458, and liability is estimated at $442.
-Liability-only coverage costs approximately $496 a year, with high-risk coverage costing around $2,818.
-16-year-old drivers pay the highest rates at $4,988 a year or more.
+Estimated auto insurance rates for a Honda HR-V are $1,296 annually including full coverage.
+Comprehensive costs around $238 each year, collision costs $458, and liability coverage costs around $442.
+Liability-only insurance costs as low as $496 a year, with high-risk driver insurance costing around $2,818.
+Teens pay the most at $4,988 a year or more.

 Average premium for full coverage: $1,296

-Prices include $500 physical damage deductibles, 30/60 liability coverage, and includes UM/UIM and medical coverage.
-Estimates are averaged for all 50 U.S. states and HR-V trim levels.
+Prices are based on $500 deductibles, liability limits of 30/60, and includes medical/PIP and uninsured motorist coverage.
+Rates include averaging for all 50 U.S. states and HR-V models.

-For a 40-year-old driver, Honda HR-V insurance prices go from as low as $496 for a discount liability-only rate to a high of $2,818 for a policy for a high-risk driver.
+For the average 40-year-old driver, insurance rates for a Honda HR-V go from as cheap as $496 for liability-only coverage to a high rate of $2,818 for a driver that may need high-risk insurance.

-Living in a larger city can have significant affects on the price of insurance.
-Areas with sparse population have a lower frequency of comprehensive and collision claims than congested cities.
+Where you live has a large influence on the price of insurance.
+Areas with sparse population are statistically proven to have fewer comprehensive and collision claims than cities with more traffic congestion.

 Use the form below to get customized rates for your location.